thi-truong/census-prep/01_welcome_tutorial.md

 			- The asterisk here returns all states.
 If you wanted to limit it to California, you would write 06.
 		-  `state` is a geography, which specifies the geographic area(s) of interest.

+## Closing out

+Congratulations on finding Census data results with the API key and a URL query!

+You can view the [full list of variables available through this specific survey](https://api.census.gov/data/2020/dec/dp/variables.html).
+The 11th row shows the variable `DP1_0001C` we just used.
+I admit this kind of page can be pretty overwhelming to navigate.
+However, once you are familiar with the different data products (e.g. Detailed Profile), you can just call for variables whose last column "Group" value = `DP1`.

+:white_check_mark: Pros of API Query URL method:
+- You can search within exact years, data products, for the exact variables and geographies that you're looking for
+- There is no need to store any data or make intermediate products to narrow down to the results you want
+- If you retain the URL query, it is a reproducible data search (in contrast, for example, with selecting a bunch of variables in different dropdown menus or search tools)
-Notice how you can search for the exact variables and geographies that you're looking for, and there is no need to store any data or make intermediate products to narrow down to the results you want.
-You can also access way more data than what you can find on data.census.gov, and you don't have to use the file transfer protocol (FTP) either.
-For example, download a bunch of rows in an example.
+- You can access way more data than what you can find on data.census.gov, and you don't have to use the file transfer protocol (FTP) either.

-Verify some numbers like for California.
+:x: Cons of API Query URL method:
+- Have to familiarize oneself with available data products, years, variables, available geographies ahead of time before doing the search
+- Need another step to save the data to a format for another use
+- More of a manual, tedious process, compared to other tools which do this work behind-the-scenes

-## Next Steps
+## Assignment

-Now, for the assignment!
+(These instructions are repeated on the Canvas assignment page)

+For the query above in [Step 3](#step-3-use-the-key)), I performed a search for the total population count for each U.S. State based on the 2020 Decennial Census Detailed Profile results.
+I did this by performing a search with the `DP1_0001C` variable, which is described as `Count!!SEX AND AGE!!Total population` in the [full list of variables](https://api.census.gov/data/2020/dec/dp/variables.html).

+**Task**: Perform a search with the same specified dataset (2020 Decennial Census Detailed Profile).
+Use the same API key in the URL query method that we used above.
+This time, instead of finding results for Total population count for each state, find the percent of the population under 5 years old for each state.
+Report the variable you used and the first six rows of results (up to California).

+In your assignment, submit a text entry with the first six results of your result.

 [^A]: U.S. Census Bureau (July 30 2024).
 [Census Data API User Guide Website](https://www.census.gov/data/developers/guidance/api-user-guide.html)  or view the [PDF version](https://www.census.gov/content/dam/Census/data/developers/api-user-guide/api-user-guide.pdf).
 [^B]:  U.S. Census Bureau (February 2020).
 [Using the Census Data API With the American Community Survey: What Data Users Need to Know](https://www.census.gov/content/dam/Census/library/publications/2020/acs/acs_api_handbook_2020.pdf),  U.S. Government Printing Office, Washington, DC.